skippyskiddy/Python-Projects/Electric Bill - Basic Arithmetics/README.md

 ## Notes

 Overall, this assignment helped me to solidify my understanding of the basics of Python programming and problem-solving.
-It was one of my first programming experiences, and I will continue to work on improving my program design and documentation.
+It was one of my first programming experiences, and I have since continued to work on improving my program design and documentation.